terryma/snoocore/error-JQueryOutput.md

 ## Fixed in v2.2.0

 The `api_type` parameter will now *default* to the string "json".
 This error should no longer occur.
-If anyone runs into this error please open a new issue on GitHub and explain how it was recreated
+If anyone runs into this error please open a new issue on GitHub and explain how it was recreated.

 ## For older versions...